ChristianKomodo/taskman-v2/README.md

 ### My previous TaskMan app, but now with a NodeJS server and Express routing.

-The application generates 6 tasks from a possible 10, and when each is checked off, a progress ring shows the current percentage of completion, with a message displaying once 100% is reached.
+The application presents the visitor with 6 random tasks from a possible 10, and when each is checked off, a progress ring shows the current percentage of completion, with a message displaying once 100% is reached.

 Navigating to the settings page does not change which items are checked in previous pages.